Master of Deceit: How Yogi Bhajan Used Kundalini Yoga for Money, Sex and Power

 Mel Hofmann lived in the San Rafael Ashram for 9 months when she was 16.
 She said there were “strict rules” for the married adults in the ashram like “sex only once a month (during times of fertility), marriage only among members of the opposite sex, and showering with underwear on.”

-Gursant Singh believes Bhajan was a calculating sociopath, a sentiment echoed by other former followers.
+Gursant Singh believes Bhajan was highly calculating, a sentiment echoed by other former followers.
 “He had an agenda.
 He was a very clever businessman,” he said.
 It was hard to talk with him one on one Singh claims.
 “You could never really have a regular conversation with him.
 It was more like ‘he was the master’ and he dictated everything.”
-He continued, “Bhajan rarely let other people talk around him and he would interrupt you.”
+He continued.
+“Bhajan rarely let other people talk around him and he would interrupt you.”

 The first Summer Solstice gathering